 - Feb.
-1989 - Ran first descent (and commercial descent) of Yucatan Mexico's Lacanja River.
+1989 - Ran first descent of Mexico's Lacanja River.
 (Expedition leader, Eric Hertz).

-- May 1990 - Scouted (by float plane) 6 major rivers in Quebec threatened by the James Bay Hydro project, looking for a river to run conservation awareness trips on.
+- May 1990 - Eric Hertz scouted (by float plane) 6 major rivers in Quebec threatened by the James Bay Hydro project, looking for a river to run conservation awareness trips on.
 (James Bay hydro-electric project threatened 11 major rivers in Quebec, proposing to flood over 2,000 square miles) (see library).

 - Jan.
 1991 - Ran first complete raft descent of Patagonia Chile's Futaleufu River (Expedition leader, Eric Hertz).

 - Mar.
-1991 - Teamed up with Natural Resources Defense Council to run conservation awarness expedition on the Bio Bio River in Chile (see library).
+1991 - Eric Hertz, Robert Kennedy and the Natural Resources Defense Council organized and ran conservation awarness expedition on the Bio Bio River in Chile (see library).
 The fifty participants (incuding the chief of the Puenche First Nation) made it the largest group ever to run a class 5 river.

 - Aug.
 1991 - Aug.
-1993 - Sponsored and ran 8 conservation awareness trips on Great Whale River in Quebec to expose policy makers and media to the threats from the James Bay Hydro project.
+1993 - Eric Hertz organizes and runs 8 conservation awareness trips on Great Whale River in Quebec to expose policy makers and media to the threats from the James Bay Hydro project.
 Participants included Robert Kennedy, The Natural resources Defense Council, The National Audubon Society, Members of the Cree First nation and Grand Chief, National Geographic Magazine, Conde Naste Traveler, Turner Broadcasting, Nickelodeon and politicians from New York and New England who were negotiating to purchase power from the James Bay project. (see library for articles).